Chair of the Senate

 § 6.
 Convening of sessions

-(1) The Senate shall be convened in writing by the chairperson as required, but no less than three times per semester.
+(1) The Senate shall be convened in writing by the chairperson as required, but no less than twice per semester.

 (3) The date of the next session shall, if possible, be fixed no later than at the preceding session.
 In any case, the members shall be notified of the date of the session in writing one week before the session, accompanied by an agenda.